Cyprus bank plan hits money markets as rates edge up

 Still, the overall levels of interest rates for euro zone banks remain near historic lows given the unprecedented support from the European Central Banks, analysts said.

-By late Monday, some key markets signaled that worries about Cyprus sparking a contagion were overblown.
+By late Monday, some key markets signalled that worries about Cyprus sparking a contagion were overblown.

 The spread between the two-year dollar interest rate swap and two-year U.S. Treasury notes, which widens when investors grow anxious about the global banking system, initially grew to the widest level in five weeks at 15.75 basis points in overnight trading from Sunday night into Monday morning.
 By Monday afternoon, the gap narrowed to within three-quarters of a basis point from late Friday's level.